kiali/kiali.io/content/en/docs/FAQ/distributed-tracing.md

 {"data":null,"total":0,"limit":0,"offset":0,"errors":[{"code":400,"msg":"parameter 'service' is required"}]}
 ```

-If you see some returning JSON as in the above example, congrats, it should be well configured!
+If you see some returning JSON as in the above example, that should be the URL that you must configure.

 If instead of that you see some blocks of mixed HTML/Javascript mentioning JaegerUI, then probably the host+port are correct but the path isn't.